csound-flossmanual/csound-floss/book/09-b-csound-in-maxmsp.md

 midiformat specifies that all MIDI messages will be on channel one.

-In the Csound file, notice the [massign](https://csound.com/docs/manual/massign.html) &nbsp;statements in the header of the orchestra.
+In the Csound file, notice the [massign](https://csound.com/docs/manual/massign.html) statements in the header of the orchestra.
-&nbsp;_massign 0, 0_ tells Csound to clear all mappings between MIDI channels and Csound instrument numbers.
+_massign 0, 0_ tells Csound to clear all mappings between MIDI channels and Csound instrument numbers.
 This is highly recommended because forgetting to add this statement may cause confusion somewhere down the road.